bannsec/revenge/docs/overview/native/tracing.rst

     for i in t:
         print(i)

-    # Stop the trace so you can run a different one
+    # Remove the trace so you can run a different one
-    t.stop()
+    trace.remove()

     # Take a slice of the trace
     t2 = t[12:24]